Scholarships and Funded Support

 On this page:

-Continuing geology and earth science students may be eligible for a number of scholarship opportunities.
-Most of these scholarships are applied to through the BeachScholarships system, the centralized database of all scholarship opportunities at California State University, Long Beach.
+As a continuing earth science or geology student, you may be eligible for a number of scholarship opportunities.
+These scholarships are applied to through the BeachScholarships system, the centralized database of scholarship opportunities at California State University, Long Beach.

 METRIC Scholarship Program

 METRIC students receive need-based scholarships and participate in activities designed to facilitate their scholastic and professional development and to prepare them for careers in Science, Technology, Engineering, and Mathematics (STEM) disciplines.
-See METRIC Scholarship Program for eligibility criteria.
+See METRIC Scholarship Program for additional information about the program.

 Financial Aid and Scholarships Office